Sc1entifik/DFK-SummoningSheet/README.md

 	1. Created flask app controller file named app.py
 	2. Created html files for app.py to render and started styling those files

+IV commit:
+- found and fixed bug in summoning_stat_calculations method which caused inaccurate stats when mutation stats would match on both heros on two or more consecutive gene levels

 Things to come:
 - Front end code
 	1. User input forms
 	2. Proper .css files to style sheets instead of .css imbeded in html
 	3. Sorting results by stats at the end user level.

+- Working on showing stats in the order I want without lots and lots of code.

 Things that may come: